ildar-icoosoft/js-flowchart/README.md

 - Change relations
 - Remove relations (To delete a relation, drag relation to empty space)
 - Add nodes
-- Update nodes text (Work in progress)
+- Update nodes text (Double click on a node)
 - Remove nodes (To delete a node, click on it and press the delete button)
 - Drag nodes